 - For using a raster background map with higher resolution than the default one in BRAT please download here the zip file with a README file explaining how to install the raster file

-The current version of the Broadview Radar Altimetry Toolbox is v4.0.0, released in October 2016.
+The current version of the Broadview Radar Altimetry Toolbox is V4.2.1, released in June 2018.

 The following improvements have been added to BRAT :

 - Dimensions consistency check of all operation parameters

 - Correction of map distance tool for all latitudes and projections